taingmeng/herd-mentality/src/data/terms.md

 **Last Updated: 2024-06-22**

-Welcome to **Party Paper Pen** ("we," "our," or "us").
-These Terms and Conditions ("Terms") govern your access to and use of our website located at https://partypaperpen.vercel.app/ (the "Site").
+Welcome to **Partyz** ("we," "our," or "us").
+These Terms and Conditions ("Terms") govern your access to and use of our website located at https://partyz.vercel.app/ (the "Site").
 By accessing or using the Site, you agree to be bound by these Terms.
 If you do not agree with any part of these Terms, you must not use the Site.

 ## 1. Acceptance of Terms